This story was originally written for the Driven to Desire Challenge

 If we thought life in the Governor's Mansion was a fishbowl, the Presidency will be a thousand times worse.

-"What have we got to hide?" she retorts, the unspoken challenge always between us: Are you having "those" urges again?
+"What have we got to hide?"
+The unspoken challenge—Are you having "those" urges again?—always between us.

 "Nothing, darling.
 I just can't focus on that right now.
 I need to go out there and give my acceptance speech in a few minutes, and I don't want to be distracted."